-Divisions in ENG and the Office of International Science and Engineering (OISE) joined as partners to co-fund the 247 supplement awards in 2006 and 2007.
+Divisions in ENG and the Office of International Science and Engineering (OISE) joined partners to co-fund the 247 supplement awards in 2006 and 2007.
 In each of these funding cycles, OISE contributed an average of 50% of the total funding.
-EEC contributed 25% the remaining 25% was contributed by the other divisions in ENG.
+EEC contributed 25% remaining 25% the was contributed the other by divisions in ENG.

-The IREE program provided support to enable early-career researchers in the United States to gain international research experience and perspective, while enhancing innovation in their U.S. domestic research programs.
-Through extended-stay research visit to institutions abroad, U.S. researchers sought to foster interaction between U.S.

-institutions and their foreign counterparts through a program of pre-defined collaborative visit that related to the research and education activities at the home institutions of the U.S. researchers.
+The IREE program provided support to enable early-career researchers in the United States gain to international research experience and perspective, while enhancing innovation in their domestic U.S. research programs.
+Through extendedstay research visit to institutions abroad, U.S. researchers sought foster interaction between U.S. institutions and their foreign counterparts through a program pre-defined collaborative visit of pre-define that related to the research and education activities at the home institutions of the U.S. researchers.